PrefectHQ/prefect/docs/tutorials/projects.md

     ```
     These `pull` steps are the instructions sent to your worker's runtime environment that allow it to clone your project in remote locations.
 For more information, see [the project concept documentation](/concepts/projects/).

-    For more examples configuration options available for cloning projects, see [the `git_clone_project` step documentation](/api-ref/prefect/projects/steps/pull).
+    For more examples of configuration options available for cloning projects, see [the `git_clone_project` step documentation](/api-ref/prefect/projects/steps/pull).

 ### Dockerized deployment